-The overall finding of the 2012 report is that Ireland's environment is in a generally good condition overall.
+The overall finding of the 2016 report is that Ireland's environment is in a generally good condition overall.
 However, there is no room for complacency and the country faces tough challenges in the coming years to meet EU commitments and targets across a range of areas including water, waste, air quality and greenhouse gases to name but a few.
-The current recession has meant that levels of emissions and waste generation rates have paused and in some cases reduced.
-However, it must not be assumed that recession-induced reductions mean that environmental pressures are being managed in a sustainable way.
-Ireland needs to ensure that its economic renewal and recovery is based strongly on the principles of sustainable development, and that we decouple future economic growth from environmental pressures.
-In this context, the report has identified four key environmental challenges for Ireland: Valuing and protecting our natural environment; Building a resource-efficient, low-carbon economy; Implementing environmental legislation; and Putting the environment at the centre of our decision-making.
+As a result of the growing economy focus must remain balanced between growth and becoming more sustainable to reduce emissions.
+In this context, the 2016report has identified that the four key environmental challenges lined out in the 2012 report remain as valid now as they were in 2012: Valuing and protecting our natural environment; Building a resource-efficient, low-carbon economy; Implementing environmental legislation; and Putting the environment at the centre of our decision-making.